sufyanadam/pivotoolz/README.md

 example:
 `{ echo Stories deployed to production:; bundle exec stories-deployed production; } | bundle exec post-slack-message '#production-deploys'`

+`post-slack-message` can be helpful if you just want to have fun trolling your co-workers too.

 ![usage](https://raw.githubusercontent.com/sufyanadam/pivotoolz/master/post-slack-message-demo.gif)

 ### `deliver-deployed-stories`